Mele0/COUGHVID/README.md

 ## Project Overview

 This project investigates the use of deep learning models—specifically Convolutional Neural Networks (CNNs) and Long Short-Term Memory networks (LSTMs)—to detect Upper Respiratory Tract Infections (URTIs) using cough audio recordings.
-The work draws on the publicly available COUGHVID dataset and incorporates methodologies and architectural insights from the paper _“Attention-based Hybrid CNN-LSTM and Spectral Data Augmentation for COVID-19 Diagnosis from Cough Sound”_ (Hamdi et al., 2022) [DOI: 10.1007/s10844-022-00707-7](https://link.springer.com/article/10.1007/s10844-022-00707-7).
+The work draws on the publicly available COUGHVID dataset and incorporates methodologies and architectural insights from the paper _“Attention-based Hybrid CNN-LSTM and Spectral Data Augmentation for COVID-19 Diagnosis from Cough Sound”_ (Hamdi et al., 2022) [Available from](https://link.springer.com/article/10.1007/s10844-022-00707-7).

 Our approach focused on adapting and extending these techniques for URTI detection, which, to date, has received relatively limited attention in machine learning literature.